drug-design/course/docs/chapters/adme-case-studies.md

 #### Type C

-Drug withdrawal of Type C toxicity, is similar but the effect of the drug is also due to a chemical reaction between drug or metabolite and tissue macromolecules but there is a rapidly ensuing response.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/type-c-cdf58c59'><i class='fa fa-play' aria-hidden='true'></i></button>Drug withdrawal of Type C toxicity, is similar but the effect of the drug is also due to a chemical reaction between drug or metabolite and tissue macromolecules but there is a rapidly ensuing response.
 Similarly this toxicity follows a more classical dose response relationship.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer